GLOBAL MARKETS-Stocks rally, euro jumps on hopes for Greece

 NEW YORK, July 10 (Reuters) - Global stock markets rallied while the euro rose broadly on Friday on optimism that last-minute concessions by Greek Prime Minister Alexis Tsipras would clinch a deal with international creditors and save the country from bankruptcy.

-The S&P 500 jumped 1.2 percent, while equities markets in Europe and China also ended sharply higher.
+The S&P 500 was up 1.4 percent, while European and Chinese equities ended sharply higher.

-The euro jumped more than 2 percent against the yen and investors cut safe-haven holdings in U.S. Treasuries.
-Late in the session, the 30-year bond’s yield had notched its biggest two-day increase in two years.
+The euro jumped against the yen and investors cut safe-haven holdings in U.S. Treasuries, putting the 30-year bond’s yield on course for its biggest two-day increase in two years.

 The volatile week saw Greece’s banks remain shut after the country voted in a referendum to reject previous bailout terms, raising chances of a “Grexit” from the euro.